Fandroana

+Royal Bath in Ambohimarina, northern Madagascar, around 1880.

 The Fandroana, termed the Royal Bath by 19th century European historians, is the annual New Year's festival of the Merina people inhabiting the highlands of central Madagascar.
 The origins of the festival are preserved through oral history.
 According to folk legend, the wild zebu cattle that roamed the Highlands were first domesticated for food in Imerina under the reign of Ralambo.
 Different legends attribute the discovery that zebu were edible to the king's servant or to Ralambo himself.
 Ralambo is credited with founding the traditional ceremony of the fandroana to celebrate this discovery, although others have suggested he merely added certain practices to the celebration of a long-standing ritual.

 History

 According to one version of the story, while traversing the countryside Ralambo and his men came across a wild zebu so exceptionally fat that the king decided to make a burnt offering of it.
 As the zebu flesh cooked, the enticing smell led Ralambo to taste the meat.
 He declared zebu meat to be fit for human consumption.
 In honor of the discovery, he decided to establish a holiday called fandroana that would be distinguished by the consumption of well-fattened zebu meat.
 The holiday was to be celebrated on the day of his birth, which coincided with the first day of the year.
 To this end, the holiday symbolically represented a community-wide renewal that would take place over a period of several days before and after the first of the year.